-Our eBook Collections from Ebsco and Ebrary extend the library's colllection of books in print.
+Our eBook Collections from Ebsco, Credo Reference and Business Expert Press extend the library's colllection of books in print.
 These collections are only available to members of the Southwestern Adventist University community.
 Use your portal account. for access off campus.
 A few websites offer free access to some ebooks.

 Downloading Ebsco eBooks